angry-bender/Bash_History_Timestamp_Conv/README.md

 ### Optional CmdLines

---help | -h   		 shows usage
---output-csv <filename>  Outputs to csv file
+  --output-csv <csv_file>    Output extracted data to a CSV file --one-line                 Output each command with timestamps on a single line --help or -h               Display usage information